qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 # :space_invader: Covid-19 analysis: Worldwide and Vietnam
-This repository was inspired by the tutorial of Alex Freberg's [Data Analyst Portfolio Projects](https://www.youtube.com/playlist?list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f).
+This repository was inspired by the tutorial of Alex Freberg - [Data Analyst Portfolio Projects](https://www.youtube.com/playlist?list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f).
 Following his instruction, I already performed some EDA and created a Tableau dashboard [here](https://public.tableau.com/views/WorldwideCovid-19Dashboard_16710219069800/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).
 However, I would like to analyze other aspects of Covid-19 in the global scale and in Vietnam, then visualize them in Power BI since I've just learned it recently.

 ## 📓 Table of Contents
 * [Data Preprocessing](https://github.com/qanhnn12/Covid-19-analysis-Worldwide-and-Vietnam#%EF%B8%8F-data-preprocessing)